saisat/stackbit-exto-gatsby/src/pages/index.md

     content: >-
-      My personal mission for the past years has been to help large and small companies from different industries applying digital technologies faster and developing products resulting in happier, better-served customers
+      My personal mission for the past years has been to help large and small companies from different industries applying digital technologies faster and developing products resulting in happier, better-served customers.
+      Know more [about me here](about/index.html).
+You can [contact me this way](contact/index.html).

     section_id: hero
     title: 'Hi, I''m Sai! '
     type: heroblock